gnolang/gno/docs/how-to-guides/effective-gno.md

 about configuration, etc. But in general, a single realm makes sense.

 You can also create small realms to create your ecosystem.
-For example, you could centralize all the authentication for all your company/organization in `r/NAMESPACE/auth`, and then import it from all your contracts.
+For example, you could centralize all the authentication for your whole company/organization in `r/NAMESPACE/auth`, and then import it in all your contracts.

 The `p/` prefix is different.
 In general, you should use top-level `p/` like `p/NAMESPACE/DAPP` only for things you expect people to use.
-If your goal is just to have internal libraries that you created to centralize your helpers and don't expect that other people will use your helpers, then you should probably use subfolders like `p/NAMESPACE/DAPP/foo/bar/baz`.
+If your goal is just to have internal libraries that you created to centralize your helpers and don't expect that other people will use your helpers, then you should probably use subdirectories like `p/NAMESPACE/DAPP/foo/bar/baz`.

 ### Define types and interfaces in pure packages (p/)

-In Gno, it's common to create `p/NAMESPACE/DAPP` for defining types and interfaces, and `r/NAMESPACE/DAPP` for the runtime, especially when the goal is for the realm to become a standard that could be imported by `p/`.
+In Gno, it's common to create `p/NAMESPACE/DAPP` for defining types and interfaces, and `r/NAMESPACE/DAPP` for the runtime, especially when the goal for the realm is to become a standard that could be imported by `p/`.

 The reason for this is that `p/` can only import `p/`, while `r/` can import anything.
 This separation allows you to define standards in `p/` that can be used across multiple realms and packages.

 In general, you can just write your `r/` to be an app.
-But if for some reason you introduce a concept that should become a standard, it makes sense to have a dedicated `p/` so that people can start not only composing your realm from other realms but also for `p/`.
+But if for some reason you introduce a concept that can be reused, it makes sense to have a dedicated `p/` so that people can re-use your logic without depending on your realm's data.

 For instance, if you want to create a token type in a realm, you can use it, and other realms can import the realm and compose it.
 But if you want to create a